stark1tty/awesome-PhD/README.md

 - [MICROSOFT SWAY](https://sway.office.com/): Easily compile text, images, videos, and other content in an interactive online format.
 Create visually striking newsletters, presentations and documentation in minutes.
 - [OFFICE 365 QUICKSTART GUIDES AND QUICK REFERENCE](https://support.microsoft.com/en-us/office/microsoft-365-quick-starts-25f909da-3e76-443d-94f4-6cdf7dedc51e): Quick start webpages and powerpoint references for Microsoft's Office 365 products.

-#### Task Automation
-- [FLOWISE](https://github.com/FlowiseAI/Flowise): Drag & drop easy UI to build your customized LLM AI workflows.
-- [HUGINN](https://github.com/huginn/huginn): Huginn is a system for building agents that perform automated tasks for you online.
-They can read the web, watch for events, and take action on your behalf.
-Huginn's Agents create and consume events, propagating them along a directed graph.
-- [MICROSOFT POWER AUTOMATE](https://powerautomate.microsoft.com/): Office 365 application for automating tasks across their entire software and OS suite; includes AI tools.
-- [N8N](https://github.com/n8n-io/n8n): An extendable workflow automation tool.
-With a fair-code distribution model, n8n will always have visible source code, be available to self-host, and allow you to add your own custom functions, logic and apps. n8n's node-based approach makes it highly versatile, enabling you to connect anything to everything.
-- [NOVU](https://github.com/novuhq/novu): An open-source notification infrastructure offering a unified API for multi-channel notifications, including In-App, Push, Email, SMS, and Chat, with an embedded notification center.

 #### Tools and Utilities
 - [ARCHIVEBOX](https://github.com/ArchiveBox/ArchiveBox): ArchiveBox is a powerful, self-hosted internet archiving solution to collect, save, and view sites you want to preserve offline.
 - [AWESOME SELFHOSTED](https://github.com/awesome-selfhosted/): An extensive and beloved Awesome List for free and open-sourced applications from various categories, many of which offer (sometimes paid) cloud hosting.
 You can find free alternatives to many paid apps on this list.